matskober/matskober.github.io/_posts/2022-09-17-how-i-got-here.md

 layout: post
 title: How I got here
 date: '2022-08-18 18:00:02 +0200'
-categories: technical, blog
+categories: technical blog
+tags: jekyll github windows
 ---

 At last my new blog is up and running.